Nik Bamert

 Independent Consulting — Embedded Software Engineer · 2007–2014

-Built bare-metal firmware, bootloaders, and custom drivers for real-time industrial infrastructure systems under tight memory and compute constraints.
+Built bare-metal firmware, bootloaders, and custom drivers for real-time systems under tight memory and compute constraints for clients in the public transport industry.
+Software deployed in public transit infrastructure across Switzerland, wider Europe, and the US, including Zurich.